MileHacker Logo

 Hiking & Trekking

 Invest in broken-in, Waterproof hiking boots with good ankle support.
-These are paramount for protection and comfort on mountain trails.
+These are of utmost importance for safety and comfort on mountain trails.
 Bring spare shoes or Comfortable sandals for evenings at camp.

 Useful for mountain safety.